tinygo-org/tinygo-site/content/microcontrollers/circuit-playground-bluefruit.md

 For an example that uses the built-in Neopixel LEDs, take a look at the TinyGo drivers repository located at [https://github.com/tinygo-org/drivers/tree/release/examples](https://github.com/tinygo-org/drivers)

-Bluetooth support is also in development but not yet completed.
+Bluetooth support is now available for the Circuit Playground Bluefruit board.
+See https://github.com/tinygo-org/bluetooth for more information.